 INTL501 Strategic Intelligence (3 semester hours)

-RECOMMENDED AS SECOND PROGRAM COURSE.
+RECOMMENDED AS THE FIRST COURSE IN THE PROGRAM.
 This course examines the current structure, function, capabilities, and contributions of individual U.S. national intelligence community members.
 Students appraise the intelligence cycle by an overview of the intelligence planning, collection, exploitation, analysis, production, and dissemination phases.
 The course also evaluates the intelligence oversight system, the restrictions on national intelligence community activities prescribed by federal law, executive and agency directives.

 INTL502 Collection (3 semester hours)